abelcheung/types-lxml/README.md

 ## Installation

-The normal choice for most people is to fetch package from PyPI via `pip`:
+The normal choice for most people is to fetch package from PyPI, like:

-    pip install -U types-lxml
+    uv pip install -U types-lxml  # using uv pip install -U types-lxml  # using pip

-In the unlikely case PyPI is down, one can directly download wheel from [latest release in GitHub](https://github.com/abelcheung/types-lxml/releases/latest), and then perform installation as local file:
+In the unlikely case PyPI is down, one can directly download wheel from [latest release in GitHub](https://github.com/abelcheung/types-lxml/releases/latest), and then perform installation as local file.

-    pip install -U types-lxml*.whl
+As convenience, it is possible to pull type checker directly [with extras](https://peps.python.org/pep-0508/#extras):

-Or directly run bleeding edge version from GitHub repository:
+    uv pip install -U types-lxml[pyright]

-    pip install -U git+https://github.com/abelcheung/types-lxml.git
+    pip install -U types-lxml[mypy]

 ### Choosing the build